teamdatatonic/vertex-pipelines-end-to-end-samples/docs/PIPELINE.md

-# XGBoost Pipelines
+# Pipeline

+The pipelines can be found in the [`pipelines/src/pipelines/`](../pipelines/src/pipelines) folder.
+Find below an in-depth explanation of the training and prediction pipeline.

 ## Training pipeline

-The XGBoost training pipeline can be found in [`training/pipeline.py`](training/pipeline.py).
+The training pipeline automates common tasks in a Data Science lifecycle including:
-Within the kubeflow pipeline, [`train_xgboost_model`](../kfp_components/xgboost/train.py) is the main training component which contains the implementation of an XGB model with `scikit-learn` preprocessing.
+- gathering & preprocessing data
+- training & evaluating the model
+- selecting the best model for deployment

-This component can then be wrapped in a custom kfp ContainerOp from [`google-cloud-pipeline-components`](https://github.com/kubeflow/pipelines/blob/master/components/google-cloud/google_cloud_pipeline_components/experimental/custom_job/utils.py) which submits a Vertex Training job with added flexibility for `machine_type`, `replica_count`, `accelerator_type` among other machine configurations.
+As part of this pipeline, the model is trained by creating a [custom training job](https://cloud.google.com/vertex-ai/docs/training/create-custom-job) with added flexibility for `machine_type`, `replica_count`, `accelerator_type` among other machine configurations.
+The training logic is contained in [`pipelines/assets/train_model.py`](../pipelines/assets/train_model.py) which trains an [XGBoost](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html#sklearn.ensemble.GradientBoostingRegressor) using a [scikit-learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).

-The training phase is preceded by a preprocessing phase where different transformations are applied to the training and evaluation data using scikit-learn preprocessing functions.
+Within the scikit-learn pipeline, the model training step is preceded by a preprocessing phase where different transformations are applied to the training and evaluation data using scikit-learn preprocessing functions:
-The **preprocessing** step and the **training** step define the two components of the Scikit-Learn pipeline as shown in the diagram below.

 ![Training process](./images/xgboost_architecture.png)

-## Preprocessing with Scikit-learn
+### Preprocessing

-The 3 data transformation steps considered in the `train.py` script are:
+The 3 data transformation steps considered in the training script are:

 |Encoder|Description|Features|
 |:----|:----|:----|